robertd/bookshelf-demo/README.md

 One-to-many demo with bookshelf with hapi-bookshelf-models.
-Demo fetches all chapters where title is 'Title' with related users.
+Demo fetches all chapters where title is 'Title' with the related book.

 1. `npm install`
 2. `npm start`